jonahkalkman/jonahkalkman/README.md

 ## Hi!
 I'm Jonah

-Currently working on a self-checkout kiosk webapplication in Next.js with Tailwind and Firebase.
-Also updating my portfolio with Next.js and Tailwind.
-In my public repo's you can find projects with React, React Native, Vue, PHP (WordPress), Haskell and Python.
+Currently working with Next.js, Tailwind and TypeScript for webdevelopment projects.

 <!---
 jonahkalkman/jonahkalkman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.